PlutoZhang/Zowe-docs/topics/atlas-install.md

     ```

     To start Atlas automatically at IPL, add the `START` command to your active COMMNDxx parmlib member.

-10. Optional: Configure the Atlas apps to launch within zLUX, navigate to AtlasInstallDirectory/wlp/atlasZluxInjection and run the install script then restart zLUX **Note** If an iconv was required for the initial Atlas install script you will also need to convert this script.
+10. Optional: Configure the Atlas apps to launch within zLUX, navigate to AtlasInstallDirectory/wlp/atlasZluxInjection, run the install script, and restart zLUX.

+    **Note:** If an iconv was required for the initial Atlas install script, you also need to convert this script.

+    ```
     iconv -f ISO8859-1 -t "UTF-8" install.sh > install-CONVERTED.sh

     chmod u+x install-CONVERTED.sh
     ./install-CONVERTED.sh
+    ```

 11. Optional: Change your language in Atlas by adding the following line to the `jvm.options` file, for example,